dreamonsjp/entre-africa-jp/entre-africa-jp/wordpress/wp-content/plugins/social-media-builder/readme.txt

 This plugin gives you an opportunity to add social icons to your page and make it shareable.
 Our plugin provides you with 6 social networks, 12 panel Effects and many other awesome options that can make your work easier and more effective.
 In the Pro Version of this plugin you can have 11 social networks, 16 panel Effects and even more, you can choose the images you want to be shared on your website!

 You know what's the not-so-good aspect of blogging?
 It can be tedious and will consume our time quickly like a wildfire burning a forest.
 What more if you want to encourage readers to share some contents of your blogs to different social media platforms?
 Well, I have good news for you, it is now possible to do all those tasks with less hassle when using the Social Media Builder.
 Want to know more about it?
-I’d be happy to share the details.
+I'd be happy to share the details.

 https://www.youtube.com/watch?v=oCZzQ85Gnn4